If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Staying warm in cold weather is probably your number one priority when strutting the streets during the winter.
+Staying warm when the wind chill dips below a desirable temperature and there’s snow on the ground typically involves a bunch of gear.
+There’s the winter boots, scarves, gloves, beanies and, of course, a nice warm jacket.
 While there are so many warming jacket styles to choose from like peacoats, puffers and quilted jackets, there is one coat type that takes the cake when it comes to keeping body heat in and cold air out.
 Yep, we’re talking about the best parkas for men.

-It is an undeniably cool jacket style.
-But what exactly is a parka?
+It’s not just a retro ski jacket for women.
+It is an undeniably cool jacket style for men as well.
+What exactly is a parka?
 Essentially, it’s a long weatherproof jacket with a hood.
 The hood is usually, but not always, lined with fur or faux fur.
 The best men’s parkas have a thick, insulating inner lining and are made of water-resistant material to keep away the winter snow.
 As a result, parkas can be quite bulky.
 Many parkas make use of drawstrings and a fishtail hem at the back of the jacket.
 All of these traits converge to define the modern parka jacket.

 How to Wear a Parka